tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 props for each component in the three, instead, the pattern makes, the prop available for all the tree that uses the provider regardless of the tree depth {% cite post_advanced_react_component_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.
-The provider pattern is an aswer for the problem called `props-drilling` {% cite post_provider_pattern_in_react_using_react_context_api --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+The provider pattern is an answer for the problem called `props-drilling` {% cite post_provider_pattern_in_react_using_react_context_api --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
 {% cite post_8_no_flux_strategies_for_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.

 The provider pattern is often related to reactjs context {% cite post_evolving_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} {% cite post_provider_pattern_in_react_using_react_context_api --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} as
-this is the the feature that comes out of the box with reactjs.
+this is the feature that comes out of the box with reactjs.

 {% cite post_four_patterns_for_global_state_with_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} says that
 if the component needs to share more than two levels deep, the recommended approach is to use reactjs context. {% cite post_angularjs_patterns_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} uses